scalabli/quo/docs/commands.rst

 Context Defaults
 ----------------

-.. versionadded:: 2.0

-Starting with quo 2.0 you can override defaults for contexts not just when calling your script, but also in the decorator that declares a command.
+You can override defaults for contexts not just when calling your script, but also in the decorator that declares a command.
 For instance given the previous example which defines a custom ``default_map`` this can also be accomplished in the decorator now.